 We chose a face unlock (face verification) system, as it requires a surprising range of features from the software released by Arm and uses multiple hardware IPs already in production.
 We were pleased to find that there were already great hardware solutions available – for the problems of always-on, as well as for processing of the initial vision stages of the pipeline – and that the GPU on a mid- or high-end mobile platform was sufficient for our needs.
 We also found that the capacity of the Arm ML processor provided the throughput necessary to provide a premium experience on high-end phones.

 As expected, there were a number of subtle issues that crept into the reality of deployment, from dealing with different lighting conditions to building reliable data sets for less common research problems such as spoof detection – not to mention wading through the large number of network versions that researchers have developed, each with different choices and training options.

 Interestingly, for some issues we discovered that tried-and-tested solutions were more effective that shiny, new techniques: there were multiple instances where robust implementations of classic computer vision or pre-deep-learning ML techniques proved more than sufficient, and with lower complexity.
-While these stages will probably be overtaken by deep learning varying pace of progress in different areas of the problem space.
+While these stages will probably be overtaken by deep learning at some point, it’s interesting to observe the varying pace of progress in different areas of the problem space.

 The pipeline design we selected – which combines classic and modern machine learning (deep learning) – supports key functionality multi-user verification, as well as an anti-spoofing stage, to address key security issues around spoofing a user's identity using a photo or video.
 It also uses multiple IPs, to discover how this approach can help the user experience.